tiqi-group/atomphys/README.md

 ### Calculation of AC Stark shifts:

-What I found in the code of Matt, is that I dont fully understand where does the calculation of polarizability comes from. i.e. reference was not clearly given.
+What I found in the code of Matt, is that I dont fully understand where does the calculation of polarizability comes from. i.e. reference was not clearly given (I believe this is the reference https://arxiv.org/pdf/1703.09950v1.pdf).
 Therefore I spend a week looking into this, and thinking what could have gone wrong and what could have gone right, and decided to use different method of calculating polarizability.
 I didnt directly edit the polarizability file, but I added functionality to calcualte the AC Stark shifts.

 This calculation follows from Thesis of Christoph Fisher Chapter 3.3.1.